12 Spectacular Spots in Hyderabad You Have to See to Believe

 12. Taramati Baradari

-Listen to legend come alive at Taramati Baradari, where a courtesan’s enchanting voice once carried across the valley to captivate the Sultan of Golconda.
-Perched beside Durgam Cheruvu Lake, this 400-year-old pavilion resurrects that magic nightly with cultural performances.
+Taramati Baradari sits beside Durgam Cheruvu Lake where a courtesan’s voice once carried across valleys to captivate the Sultan of Golconda.
+This 400-year-old pavilion resurrects that magic nightly with cultural performances.
+Entry varies by event, typically ₹100-500, and shows run winter evenings.

 A view of the historic Taramati Baradari, an architectural marvel showcasing the glory of yesteryears